 Steam inhalation is a traditional remedy but is now not usually advised.
 This is because there is little evidence that it helps.
 Also, there have been some reports of people burning themselves trying to breathe in steam from a kettle.
 However, some people say that their nose feels clearer for a short while after a hot shower.

-Note: see a doctor if symptoms become severe or do not ease within a week.
+Note: see a doctor if symptoms become severe or do not ease within 10 days.
 (However, as mentioned, it is common to take 2-3 weeks for symptoms to go completely.)
 The sort of symptoms you should tell a doctor about include:

 - Severe pain and/or swelling at the front of your head.

 You should also see a doctor if you have recurring bouts of sinusitis, as this may indicate an underlying problem.

 Acute sinusitis may be contagious if the infection is due to a virus, but not if the cause is bacterial.
 You can pass it on like a cold.
 Sneezing, for example, can send virus-containing droplets into the air, which can then be breathed in by a person nearby.